rupeshmi/CodeSprint/JavaScript/Part2/Prototypes.md

 ```

 >Here, the Person.prototype object has a property called friends that contains an array of strings.
->Two instances of Person are then created.
-The person1.friends array is altered by adding another
+>Two objects of Person, person1 and person2 are created. *person1* modifies *friends* property and adds an another string in the array.
 >string.
-Because the friends array exists on Person.prototype, not on person1, the changes made
->are also refl ected on person2.friends (which points to the same array).
+Because the friends array exists on Person.prototype, not on person1, the changes made in the friends property by person1 >objects are also reflected on person2.friends (which points to the same array).
 If the intention is to have
 >an array shared by all instances, then this outcome is okay.
 Typically, though, instances want to
 >have their own copies of all properties.
-This is why the prototype pattern is rarely used on its own.

 #### Combine Constructor/Prototype